salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 * The section about Nikola Tesla is intended to contrast the popular perception with tesla, compared with how modern engineers see him.
 The contrasting views are intentional.
 * This is supposed to be a script that is read out.
 Please highlight sections that might be clumsy to pronounce.
 * I don't care about the specific details of Tesla's tower experiment - it was a nonsensical idea.
+* Aim for informal, spoken English.
+* Please provide feedback one item at a time.
+* Please always tell me the link number.

 ---
 Mind of Steele 106